nlakritz/video-poker/README.md

 # video-poker
-A video poker game in Python.
+A "Jacks or Better" video poker game.